beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

               </div>
 ...
 ...
-...
 ```

-From this output we can tell that the site is expecting us to pass a username and password and just by trying the most common page name and entering `curl http://10.10.106.239:8080/login.php` we are served with the exact page, so we now know where we were being redirected too and which page is expecting us to pass it a username and password
+From this output we can tell that the site is expecting us to pass a username and password and just by trying the most common page name and entering `curl http://10.10.106.239:8080/login.php` we are served with the exact smae page, so we now know where we were being redirected to and which page is expecting us to pass a username and password to it.

 Let's try and re-write our `curl` command to pass on our username and password to `login.php`.
 We also add a `-c` switch to save any cookies served by the page: